-The mythological and historical significance of this temple says that it is believed that Lord Shiva assumed the form of Sundareswarar and married to Parvati Mata (Meenakshi) at the site where the temple is currently located.
-According to the legend, the marriage of the goddess Meenakshi to Lord Shiva actually took place in this temple and still celebrated every summer with great enthusiasm and gaiety.
-The temple complex houses have 14 magnificent Gopurams or towers including two golden Gopurams for the main deities, that are elaborately sculptured and painted.
+According to the mythological and historical significance of this temple, Lord Shiva adopted the shape of Sundareswarar and married Parvati Mata (Meenakshi) at the place where the temple is now located.
+It is believed the goddess Meenakshi married Lord Shiva in this temple, which is still celebrated every summer with great zeal and gaiety.
+The temple complex contains 14 spectacular Gopurams or towers, including two golden Gopurams for the principal deities, which are intricately sculpted and decorated.

 The Meenakshi Amman Temple was further enhanced by Vishwanatha Nayakar, a ruler of the Madurai Nayaka dynasty, in the late 16th and early 17th centuries.
 Researchers claim that the Nayaka dynasty’s rulers used Silpa Shastras architectural principles when they rebuilt the temple.
 Ancient writings called “Silpa Shastras” include a set of building regulations.
 The temple draws over a million worshippers.
 The temple is well-maintained and was recognized as India’s Best Swachh Iconic location (cleanest iconic location) despite the numerous daily visitors.